 Depending on the results you’re trying to achieve, the number of treatments you need may vary.
 Like mentioned before, most people who get SculpSure done benefit from two or three sessions, but certain areas like the lower abs or thighs might need additional treatments for a more contoured appearance.

 Since SculpSure is not an invasive treatment like surgery, there is no downtime.
 “Daily activities can be resumed right away,” says Walden, which is great for those who don’t want to interrupt their lifestyle or work schedule.
-Even better, SculpSure patients don’t have to worry about scarring or any other marks that indicate you’ve undergone treatment.
+Even better, SculpSure patients don’t have to worry about scarring or any other marks that indicate they’ve undergone treatment.

 You'll also want to get a bit hands-on following treatment.
 “It is recommended to apply five-minute massages to the treated area two times a day for two weeks," she says.
-"It will encourage lymphatic drainage, minimize swelling and will assist in the elimination of the fat cells.”
+"It will encourage lymphatic drainage, minimize swelling, and will assist in the elimination of the fat cells.”

-When it comes to sun exposure, it’s recommended that you remain indoors as much as possible post-treatment.
+When it comes to sun exposure, it’s recommended you remain indoors as much as possible post-treatment.
 According to Walden, “SculpSure is, by definition, laser energy—albeit subcutaneous.”
 She advises patients to avoid the sun one week before and one week after treatment.
 If stepping outside is unavoidable for you, make sure to apply sunscreen with a high SPF.

 Sometimes no amount of diet and exercise can phase a good pocket of fat cells.
 SculpSure could very well be the little extra "oomph" you need to finally bid farewell to those stubborn areas—sans the operation table.